The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 How do remedies with activated charcoal work?

-Activated carbon is a very effective agent for odour binding and is therefore used in various products, such as filters for air purifiers, odour removers for the refrigerator or even in special litter for dry composting toilets.
+Activated carbon is a very effective agent for odour binding and is therefore used in various products, such as filters for air purifiers, odour removers for the refrigerator or even in special litter for composting toilets.

 The mode of action of activated carbon is based on its porous structure.
 The high number of pores and channels in the carbon creates a very large surface area that can be used to absorb odour molecules.
 As soon as the odour molecules come into contact with the activated carbon, they are bound in the pores of the carbon and thus neutralised.